 Trekkers collect their equipment in the town of Ollantaytambo and continue by bus to km 82, where the Inca Trail starts.
-Here trekking groups go across the bridge to the other side of the Urubamba River.
+Here groups pass through the control point and cross a bridge to the other side of the Urubamba River.
 The Inca Trail parts from the train tracks that mirror the river’s path through the Sacred Valley.

 Distance: 10 mi (16 km)

 The ruins of Runkurakay are semi-circular in design and reside in a location with a beautiful view of the Valley of Paqaymayo, or “Hidden River” Valley below.
-The next pass is a steep climb away, but offers beautiful vistas of the Vilcabamba and Pumasillo mountain ranges.
+The next pass is a steep climb away but offers gorgeous vistas of the Vilcabamba and Pumasillo mountain ranges.

-Resting at an elevation of about 11,800 ft, Sayacmarca is an interesting set of ruins located on a cliff with a panoramic view of the surrounding terrain.
+Resting at an elevation of about 11,800 ft (3,600 m), Sayacmarca is a set of ruins located on a cliff with a panoramic view of the surrounding terrain.

-Trekkers wake up before the sun on the fourth and last day of the Inca Trail.
-After an early breakfast at 4:30 a.m., the group is on the trail by 5 a.m. in order to reach Inti Punku, the Sun Gate entrance to Machu Picchu for sunrise.
+Wake up before the sun on the fourth and last day of the Inca Trail.
+After an early breakfast at 4:30 am, the group is on the trail by 5 am to reach Inti Punku, the Sun Gate entrance to Machu Picchu for sunrise.

 Then it’s time to discover Machu Picchu.